The following story is from the book Han Feizi, based on Han Feizi’s political career during the Warring States Period.

 A long time ago in ancient China, a visitor came to the province of Henan.
 His appearance suggested that he was strong.
 This man had never seen a yoke, which is a wooden bar or frame by which draft animals, such as oxen or horses, pull a cart or wagon.

 He asked a bystander, pointing at a wooden frame: “What is this?”
 The man answered that it was a yoke.
 The stranger looked around and pointed at another object asking the same person: “And what is that?”
 The person replied that it was also a yoke.

 On hearing this, he became angry and punched the man, shouting: “You must be cheating me!
 How can two different looking things have the same name?”

 Moral of the story

-Sometimes the truth may be too simple to believe and accept; however, before one rejects it impulsively, it’s better to think about it calmly and then decide.
-When we refuse to admit a simple truth and become annoyed or irritated, aren’t we as silly as the visitor who enquired about the yokes and could not accept the truth?
+Sometimes the truth may be too simple to believe and accept; however, before one rejects it impulsively, it’s better to think about it calmly, and then decide.
+When we refuse to admit a simple truth and become annoyed or irritated, aren’t we as silly as the visitor who inquired about the yokes and could not accept the truth?